selsamman/proxily/README.md

 * [ ] Full Documentation
 * [ ] Feedback from community

-In the mean time please feel free to kick the tires.
+In the meantime please feel free to kick the tires.